Our Board

 MEMBERSHIP

-Committee Member: Ryan Gottschalk (he/him)
+Chair: Ryan Gottschalk

-At-large Member: Chi Rumbaoa
+At-large Member: Chase Preston

 PAC

-Committee Member: Julia Forrest (she/her)
+Committee Member: Julia Forrest

 Notable Past Presidents